 The main purpose of the strategy is to identify potential risks before they occur, to then establish the potential consequences and finally determine the nature of the Joint Board's response to those risks.
 There are very good management and operational reasons for having such a strategy.
 It allows the Management Team time to carefully consider and evaluate risks before they occur, make informed decisions on what resources and actions are required and the priority to be given to those actions.
 This ensures good strategic planning of resources resulting in financial and operational efficiency.
-Having reviewed the strategy I am proposing that only a very minor amendment is required to it this year.
-The amendment is simply to reflect that the risks reflected in the register relate both to the Board and to the Assessor & ERO.
+Having reviewed the strategy I have no changes to propose to the strategy other than to amend the date to record that it has been reviewed.
+A copy of the risk strategy is found at Appendix 1 to this report.

-3.0 Recent Amendments to Identified Risks
+3.0 Identified Risks